ryanzec/coding-standards/README.md

 })();
 ```

-Names SHOULD be descriptive as possible without making the name too long
+Names should be descriptive as possible without making the name too long

 ```javascript
 //good